croquet/croquet/historic/sdk/README.md

 You then join a session by calling {@link Session.join} and passing it your model and view classes. `Session.join` automatically connects to a nearby reflector, synchronizes your model with the models of any other users already in the same session, and starts executing.

 You do need to provide some session meta data, like an appId, session name, and a password.
 Below we use `autoSession`/`autoPassword` but you can instead use whatever makes most sense for your app.
-In the codepen example above we even use constants for all.
+In the tutorials we even often use constants for all, but you should not do that in production.

 ```
 const appId = "com.example.myapp";